Get insider access

 Differences Between Sizes And Variants

-The Jabra Elite 3 come in four color variants: 'Lilac', 'Dark Grey', 'Light Beige', and 'Navy'.
-We tested the 'Dark Grey' variant, and you can see our model's label here.
-If you come across another variant, please let us know in the discussions, and we'll update our review.
+The Jabra Elite 3 come in four color variants: 'Lilac', 'Dark Grey', 'Gold Beige', and 'Navy'.
+We tested the 'Dark Grey' variant, but expect our results to be also valid for the other colors.
+You can see the label for the unit we tested here.
+If you encounter another variant, please let us know in the forums, and we'll update our review.

 Compared To Other Headphones